Working with an injury lawyer in Piccadilly Circus

-Picture the scene; it’s Sunday afternoon and you’ve just enjoyed a long lunch at your favourite city pub.
-Instead of returning home, you and your dining companions decide to take an after-meal stroll, perhaps along a riverside path.
-It’s a lovely day and all is going well until you approach a rather scruffy looking young man and his apparently excitable dog.
+Picture the scene… It’s Sunday afternoon and you’ve just enjoyed a long lunch at your favourite city pub.
+Instead of returning home, you and your dining companions decide to take an after-meal stroll.
+It’s a lovely day and all is going well until you approach someone with a dog.
 You wisely decide to give the dog a wide berth but, to your horror, the animal runs over to you and gives you nasty bite on your upper thigh.

-If you find yourself in these or similar circumstances, there will be a good chance you may be able to use an injury lawyer in Piccadilly Circus to take legal action against the owner of the beast and win compensation.
+If you find yourself in these or similar circumstances, there will be a good chance you may be able to use an injury lawyer in Piccadilly Circus to take legal action and win compensation.
 If the owner of the dog refuses to talk to you after you’ve been bitten, try and get a picture of him and his canine chum after you’ve been bitten.
-Once you’ve done this, you should seek medical attention right away.
-Not only to get your wound treated and have a selection of jabs administered, but also to make sure your injuries have been properly recorded by a medical professional.
+Once you’ve done this, you should seek medical attention right away, not only to get your wound treated and have a selection of jabs administered, but also to make sure your injuries have been properly recorded by a medical professional.
 If you do decide to take action, you’ll need to have your condition documented.

-What steps to take before contacting an injury lawyer in Piccadilly Circus?
+What steps to take before contacting an injury lawyer?

 Who will pay your compensation?